Skip to main content

 2. Email

-Email is fine for pro services, B2B, or anywhere the customer relationship was conducted by email anyway.
+Email is fine for professional services, B2B, or anywhere the customer relationship was conducted by email anyway.
 Open rates are lower but completion rates per opened message are roughly comparable to SMS.

 The send-time matters: 9am to 11am on a Tuesday or Wednesday outperforms Friday afternoons by a noticeable margin.